 Now nearly a century old, the Dunes Pavilion, once known as the Dunes Bath House, ushered countless Hoosiers step through its concrete archways to the white sandy beaches.
 Attempts are now underway to restore the Pavilion to its former glory, and add the Chesterton landmark to the city’s offerings of event accommodations.

 The women depicted above are most likely swimming in a calm part of the Iroquois River, a tributary of the Kankakee River which flows through the Indiana city.
 This river formed the economic backbone of the city’s first settlers.
 The city also held the St. Joseph Indian Normal School, which hopes to educate concerted American-Indian youth.

 Spring Beach is now better known as a road running through Rome City, but it once was legendary a Orange County recreation hotspot.
 Now the city’s most popular feature is the Gene Stratton-Porter State Historic Site, celebrating one of Indiana’s earliest conservationists.

 It would be silly to have a collection of Indiana’s beaches without including its (arguably) most famous beach.
-The beach was owned by the Spackman family for almost 80 years, expanding from a length of sandy lakeshore to an outright amusement park.
+This icon of Indiana recreation was owned by the Spackman family for almost 80 years, expanding from a length of sandy lakeshore to an outright amusement park.
 Almost every Hoosier has spent hours lolling in its Lazy River, strolling along its boardwalk (with all the air conditioning signs) or squishing the sand between their toes in the beach area.